 But right now, you need to double down on yourself and get your mind back to square so you can figure out what to do next.

 Bouncing back from a break-up is different for everyone, but a lot of the process is the same.

-In this article, I’m going to outline several things you can do to deal with heartbreak after losing the one you really wanted.
+In this article, I’m going to outline several things you can do to get over heartbreak after losing the one you really wanted.

 A lot of people will see a break-up as a sign that they have lost everything in their lives.

 We often attach ourselves to other people and derive a lot of our personal value and worth from them.

 The trick to getting over someone is to remember that you had a life before them and you’ll have a life after them.

 The fact of the matter is that millions of people have been through the painful stages of a breakup before and they’ve successfully healed their broken hearts to become better, stronger human beings.